Homebrew/legacy-homebrew/Library/Homebrew/manpages/brew.1.md

     <https://developer.github.com/v3/#rate-limiting> for more information.
     Homebrew uses the GitHub API for features such as `brew search`.

+  * HOMEBREW\_LOGS:
+    If set, Homebrew will use the given directory to store log files.

   * HOMEBREW\_MAKE\_JOBS:
     If set, instructs Homebrew to use the value of `HOMEBREW_MAKE_JOBS` as the number of parallel jobs to run when building with `make`(1).